lagerdata/demo-nucleo-f334r8/README.md

 Then run:
-`lager connect --device stm32f3x --interface stlink --transport swd --speed 480`
+`lager connect --device stm32f3x --interface stlink --transport hla_swd --speed 480`
 or if using built-in debug probe
-`lager connect --device stm32f3x --interfact ftdi --transport swd --speed 480`
+`lager connect --device stm32f3x --interfact ftdi --transport hla_swd --speed 480`

 #### Flash Image
 To flash the board with the project application run the following: